History of the Jews in New Jersey: Colonial era

-19th Century

 The first organized Jewish community in the state was in Newark, which was established in 1844 by Louis Trier.
 The Congregation B'nai Jeshurun of Newark, the oldest synagogue in Newark, was created on August 20, 1848, by Jewish immigrants from Germany.
 Other cities in New Jersey with early Jewish congregations were Paterson (1847), New Brunswick (1861), Jersey City (1864), Bayonne (1878), Elizabeth (1881), Vineland (1882), Passaic (1899), Perth Amboy (1890), Atlantic City (1890), Woodbine (1891), Camden (1894) and Englewood (1896).

 Many Jewish immigrants were also recruited for farming in the late 1890s, and small agricultural communities were founded by Jewish charitable organizations.
 For example, the city of Woodbine was founded in 1903 as the first "the first self-governing Jewish community since the fall of Jerusalem" by the New Jersey state legislature.
 Baron Maurice de Hirsch helped create the community in 1891 by contributing $37,500 towards buying 5,300 acres of land for 12 aspiring Jewish farmers, and later started the Baron De Hirsch Agricultural School in 1894.

-Other agricultural communities founded during this time period include Alliance, Brotmanville, Carmel, Rosenhayn, Six Points, Norma and Garton Road.
+Other agricultural communities founded during this period include Alliance, Brotmanville, Carmel, Rosenhayn, Six Points, Norma and Garton Road.
 The Paris-based Alliance Israélite Universelle worked in tandem with the de Hirsch Fund to introduce professional administration and crop techniques to the newly resettled immigrants.